A former utopian healing center, created by a huckster and built by derelicts.

 In 1944, Springer stumbled upon a “mosquito swamp” in the east Mojave desert next to a dry lake bed.
-Not surprisingly, he acquired the land by filing a dubious mining claim for 12,000 acres.
+He acquired the land by filing a dubious mining claim for 12,000 acres.
 For the next few months, he split his time between the desert and Los Angeles, where he taped radio broadcasts and recruited builders.

 Inside the bathhouse.

-Today, the site is operated as a protected habitat for the Mohave tui chub — Springer had stocked his pond (also artificial — dubbed “Lake Tundae”) with the fish, and they’d died off almost everywhere else.
+Today, the site is operated as a protected habitat for the Mohave tui chub — Springer had stocked his pond (dubbed “Lake Tundae”) with the fish, and they’d died off almost everywhere else.
 A group of California State University campuses manage Zzyzx as a Desert Studies Center, with apartments, offices, and a small gift shop.

 Pump It Up